mamadgeek/All-permutations-of-2-2-games-in-game-theory/README.md

 # All_2-2_Game_theory
-these are all  permutation of 2*2 games of game theory
+these are all  permutations of 2*2 games of game theory